pyc-team/pytorch_concepts/README.md

 - `intervene_on_concept_graph`: A function to intervene on a concept adjacency matrix (it can be used to perform do-interventions).
 - `concept_embedding_mixture`: A function to generate a mixture of concept embeddings and concept predictions.

-## Mid-level APIs
+## High-level APIs

 **Concept bottleneck layers** (`pyc.nn.bottleneck`):

-- `ConceptBottleneck`: A vanilla concept bottleneck from ["Concept Bottleneck Models"](https://arxiv.org/pdf/2007.04612) (ICML 2020).
+- `LinearConceptBottleneck`: A vanilla concept bottleneck from ["Concept Bottleneck Models"](https://arxiv.org/pdf/2007.04612) (ICML 2020).
-- `ConceptResidualBottleneck`: A residual bottleneck composed of a set of supervised concepts and a residual unsupervised embedding from ["Promises and Pitfalls of Black-Box Concept Learning Models"](https://arxiv.org/abs/2106.13314) (ICML 2021, workshop).
+- `LinearConceptResidualBottleneck`: A residual bottleneck composed of a set of supervised concepts and a residual unsupervised embedding from ["Promises and Pitfalls of Black-Box Concept Learning Models"](https://arxiv.org/abs/2106.13314) (ICML 2021, workshop).
 - `ConceptEmbeddingBottleneck`: A bottleneck composed of supervised concept embeddings from ["Concept Embedding Models: Beyond the Accuracy-Explainability Trade-Off"](https://arxiv.org/abs/2209.09056) (NeurIPS 2022).

 ## Evaluation APIs

 **Datasets** (`pyc.data`):

+- `TrafficLights`: A dataset loader for traffic scenarios representing road intersections.
 - `ToyDataset`: A toy dataset loader.
 XOR, Trigonometry, and Dot datasets are from ["Concept Embedding Models: Beyond the Accuracy-Explainability Trade-Off"](https://arxiv.org/abs/2209.09056) (NeurIPS 2022).
 The Checkmark dataset is from ["Causal Concept Embedding Models: Beyond Causal Opacity in Deep Learning"](https://arxiv.org/abs/2405.16507).
 - `CompletenessDataset`: A dataset loader for the completeness score from ["Beyond Concept Bottleneck Models: How to Make Black Boxes Intervenable?"](https://arxiv.org/abs/2401.13544).
 - `ColorMNISTDataset`: A dataset loader for MNIST Even/Odd where colors act as confounders inspired from ["Explaining Classifiers with Causal Concept Effect (CaCE)"](https://arxiv.org/abs/1907.07165) and ["Interpretable Concept-Based Memory Reasoning"](https://arxiv.org/abs/2407.15527).